The two-year quest to rebrand Ikea for the digital age

 “You can use it to deliver further information or make people pay attention to a detail,” says Carlo Cavallone, the executive creative director at 72andSunny.
 “And then it becomes a way to continue to remind people of the brand in a situation online where we are easily distracted and we encounter millions of images.”

-It’s a simple idea, but the Fönster system’s ability to adapt to many digital situations could serve Ikea well as the company expands its traditional big box footprint through its website, app, and smaller urban stores where shopping online is a core part of the experience.
+It’s a simple idea, but the Fönster system’s ability to adapt to many digital situations could serve Ikea well as the company expands its traditional big-box footprint through its website, app, and smaller urban stores where shopping online is a core part of the experience.